 The Statement of Application Record contains a date stamp to inform you of when the document was printed by CAO.
 Changes that you make to your application after this date will be reflected in your online CAO account.
 Please log in to your CAO account via the My Application facility to check that all of your updated information is recorded completely and correctly before the Change of Mind closing date of 1 July at 5:15pm.

 You can make changes to your course choices up to 1 February at 5:15pm for no extra charge.
 In early February, a Change of Course Choices facility becomes available online for a fee of €10.
-This facility can be used by registered applicants to add any restricted courses not already listed on an application, or by registered restricted-category applicants who need to add or make changes to their course choices, up to 1 March 2019 at 5:15pm.
+This facility can be used by registered applicants to add any restricted courses not already listed on an application, or by mature applicants who need to add or make changes to their course choices, up to 1 March 2020 at 5:15pm.

 The CAO online Change of Mind facility opens in early May and closes on 1 July at 5:15pm – restrictions apply (see page 3).
 You can use the online facility as many times as you like to add, remove or re-order your courses for no extra charge until the 1 July at 5:15pm.